 I actually don’t think having an off-the-shelf cake versus, say, a super beautiful 3D fondant cake makes much difference to 2 year olds.
-All the iPhone and iPad savvy kids were excited to see Angry Bird on the cake and were only too eager to rush towards the cake.
+All the iPhone and iPad savvy kids were excited to see Angry Birds on the cake and were only too eager to rush towards the cake.

 We managed to get the kids’ hands off the cake long enough for the birthday song to be sung, quite an achievement I must say.